City Guide

 A single shaft of golden dawn sunlight illuminates autumnal ridges and valleys in Great Smoky Mountains National Park

-The most visited national park in the country is Great Smoky Mountains National Park—and for good reason!
-The mountains are stunning, and there are loads of activities, such as hiking, biking, camping, and kayaking.
-This park has over 800 miles of trails to explore, meaning it won’t be too hard to find a quiet corner of the mountains you’ll have all to yourself.
-If you’re not big on crowds, arrive early, visit on weekdays, and avoid the busiest months from May to October.
+Great Smoky Mountains National Park is the country’s most visited national park — and for good reason.
+The mountains are stunning, and there are many activities, such as hiking, biking, camping, and kayaking.
+This park has over 800 miles of trails to explore, meaning it won’t be too hard to find a quiet corner of the mountains for yourself — though if you’re not big on crowds, arrive early, visit on weekdays, and avoid the busiest months from May to October.

-The park straddles the border between North Carolina and Tennessee, so it makes for an easy 3.5-hour drive from either Nashville, Tennessee, or Atlanta, Georgia.
-If you love the mountains but want to base yourself on the water, consider Charleston, South Carolina, which is only five hours from the park.
+The park straddles the border between North Carolina and Tennessee, making for an easy three-and-a-half-hour drive from Nashville, Tennessee, or even Atlanta, Georgia.
+If you love the mountains but want to be close to the water, consider making the longer drive from a stay in Charleston, South Carolina, which is five hours from the park.

 Colorado